estern95/estern95/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Eric!
-I use he/him/his pronouns and I am data scientist working in Boulder Colorado.
+I use he/him/his pronouns and I am data scientist working in Seattle.
 I work in the clean tech industry, using machine learning and statistics to help companies save on energy and better retain customers through efficiency programs.
 Beyond that, I am a clean code fanatic, obsessive learner, and future cat owner.
 Outside of github and coding, I love to cook, rock climb and ski 🎿.

 ![](https://github.com/estern95/estern95/blob/master/Casual%20Headshot.jpg?raw=true)